basho-labs/riak_mongo/README.md

 # Riak Mongo

-A set of library modules for bson hanlding.
+A set of library modules for bson handling.